GeekLord/Picslot/README.md

 - **Non-Destructive Workflow**:
   - **Undo/Redo**: Full history tracking allows you to step backward and forward through your edits.
   - **Compare Mode**: A dynamic slider lets you instantly compare your current edit with the original image.
+  - **Version History (Snapshots)**: Save named "snapshots" of your edit history at any point, allowing you to create different versions of your work and restore them later.

 ### 🤖 One-Click AI Superpowers